…Looking forward to traveling the country to visit all her grandkids!

 Life Before Zephyr® Valves:

-About five years ago, I had just quit smoking, but began having persistent symptoms like shortness of breath, coughing after walking, and difficulty with stairs.
-A pulmonary function test confirmed I had Stage 3 COPD/emphysema.
+About five years ago, I had just quit smoking but began having persistent symptoms like shortness of breath, coughing after walking, and difficulty with stairs.
+A pulmonary function test confirmed that I had Stage 3 emphysema.

 My pulmonologist, Dr. Teresa Heatly, first mentioned the Zephyr Valves to me because she thought I might be a candidate.
 I really trust her, and I was definitely interested in anything that might help.
-I researched it online and joined the ‘Lung Valves for Friends’ Facebook group where I was able to get very honest feedback based on others’ experience with the valves.
-Once I made the decision, I was fortunate because my Insurance, Blue Cross Blue Shield of Arizona, approved it right away.
+I researched it online and joined a Facebook group where I was able to get feedback based on others’ experiences with the valves.
+Once I made the decision, I was fortunate because my insurance approved it right away.

 Life After Zephyr Valves:

 Even if I don’t improve any more than where I am now, it was totally worth it.
 I am back in my office working and not tied to an oxygen hose.
 Everyday tasks are easier.
 I can help with the cooking, make my own bed, and take a hot shower without the steam affecting my breathing.
-I’m even going to be helping Dr. Saeed spread the word about this treatment when he starts a board to talk to patients in Arizona about the valves.
+I’m going to help spread the word about this treatment.

-My advice to others is to do the research and learn about the benefits and risks.
-Go on ‘Lung Valves for Friends’ (Facebook group) and read honest opinions from others.
+My advice to others is to do the research, learn about the benefits and risks.
+Go online and read honest opinions from others.
 Be informed and then go for it!
 I would do it again in a heartbeat!